maxpsq/ora-tools/spreadeasy/README.md

 ## Granting execution privileges to Spreadeasy

 Spreadeasy was created to give a straightforward way to export query results as a spreadsheet, so it was designed to be granted to anybody who can access your Oracle DB.
-Just grant `execute privilege` on SPREADEASY package to any user need it, or even make it available to the whole world granting execution to PUBLIC.
+Just grant `execute privilege` on SPREADEASY package to any user who need it, or even better, make it available to the whole world granting execution to PUBLIC.

 The SPREADEASY_ADMIN package provides an access layer to administrative tasks and its access MUST BE RESTRICTED to a DBA.